 Deze informatie is alleen in het Engels beschikbaar.

-Please note: This course will be offered four times in this study year, in each semester one in English and one in Dutch.
+Disclaimer: This course will be offered four times in this study year, in semester one in English and in Dutch, and in semester two one in English and in Dutch.

 Disciplines: Law, Public Administration, Psychology, Sociology.